TabithaSW/Wage_Gap_Study/README.md

 # Wage_Gap_Study
-My first Data Science Project!
-Wage Gap and Women's Rights Project
+My first Data Science project, created in 2020, posted to GITHUB 2023.
+Focuses on the Wage Gap and Women's Rights.

 Is gender inequality still prevalent in the industrialized/developed nations?